Oscar-SR/cybersecurity-news-scraper/README.md

 ### Build

-To prepare the project for run in development phase, you must use the following commands in the backend:
+To prepare the project for running in development phase, you must use the following commands in the backend:
 ```bash
 npm install
 npx playwright install